obreitwi/pydemx/README.md

 ## Basic functionality

-The core concept revolves around the notion of *replacement*-objects which are used as placeholder for the varying content in the skeleton file.
+The core concept revolves around the notion of *replacement*-objects which are used as placeholder for the varying content in the `.pydemx` file.
 They are basically dictionaries storing several `key -> value_string` pairs.
 Furthermore there is a *key-function* which -- when pydemx is run -- returns a specific `key` (e.g. the hostname of the current computer).

-The skeleton file is then parsed and each *replacement* replaced by its corresponding `value_string` that corresponds to the `key`.
+The `.pydemx` file is then parsed and each *replacement* replaced by its corresponding `value_string` that corresponds to the `key`.

-## Skeleton file syntax
+## `.pydemx` file syntax

 (Please see the [example](example/simple.skel) along with the description here.)

 ### Magic line

-The first line in every skeleton file defines the *magic line* that is used to identify special *blocks* of python code in the skeleton file that can be used to define replacments etc.
+The first line (apart from a possible shebang) in every `.pydemx` file defines the *magic line* that is used to identify special *blocks* of python code in the `.pydemx` file that can be used to define replacments etc.

 ### Prefix

-The second line in every skeleton file should consist of the *magic line* defined on the first line plus a special *prefix* that usually is the comment string for the language the skeleton file is written for (`# ` for python, `-- ` for haskell etc) so that synatx parser do not get confused by the added python code.
+The second line in every `.pydemx` file should consist of the *magic line* defined on the first line plus a special *prefix* that usually is the comment string for the language the `.pydemx` file is written for (`# ` for python, `-- ` for haskell etc) so that synatx parser do not get confused by the added python code.
 In *code blocks* (see below) the prefix is deleted from each line before the python code is interpreted.